 The more our privacy is threatened by criminals or governments, the better-educated Internet user will start using browsers like Tor.

 But while by using Tor, you are making yourself protected from the government in almost every tutorial on how to use the browser you’ll be advised NOT to enter in your profiles, especially the ones that could lead to your identification.
-In other words, it is not recommended to enter in your Facebook profile, neither reading your email via Tor.
+In other words, it is not recommended to enter your Facebook profile or read your email via Tor.

 Yet there are ways to better protect yourself.